 As Figs. 3-5 indicate, the majority of the precipitation and deep convection is located in the DSL and USL quadrants for both days.
 However, the precipitation can be traced back to the shear-relative quadrants upwind.
 For example, Fig. 6 shows LF images at ~10-25 minute intervals for a ~1.5 h period on 14 Sept.
 The letters “A” and “B” denote trackable locations of reflectivity cores (or groups of cores) from LF animations.
 Beginning at 1628 UTC, a group of three reflectivity cores (“A”) in the DSR quadrant (cf. Figs. 3,5), translate into the DSL quadrant over ~30 minutes, at which point they merge into a single large core by 1700.
 At the same time another small core develops in the upwind portion of the downshear right (DSR) quadrant (“B”).
 This core is also tracked around the storm, reaching its largest size by 1722 UTC as it passes into the DSL quadrant (the same time that “A” has begun to dissipate).
 The “B” core remains coherent for the next 20-25 minutes, where it is clearly seen in the DSL and USL quadrants by 1745 UTC.
-While not shown, a similar evolution of the reflectivity can be seen on 16 Sept.
 This sequence of events describes a typical evolution of the reflectivity cores – initiation in the DSR quadrant, consolidation in the DSL quadrant, and maturation (and in some cases dissipation) in the USL quadrant – a result also found in Black et al. (2002) and DeHart et al. (2014).
-The presence of deep convection on 14 Sept., including in the USL quadrant, distinguishes that intensification period from the limited deep convection DSL, and lack of convection USL (cf. Figs. 4-5) seen on 16 Sept. during weakening.
+This azimuthal evolution of the reflectivity cores is similar on 16 Sept. (not shown); however, the vertical structure of the precipitation, as manifested by the radial and azimuthal distribution of deep convection (cf. Figs. 4-5), reveals differences between the two periods.
+Specifically, the presence of deep convection on 14 Sept., including in the USL quadrant, distinguishes that intensification period from the weakening period on 16 Sept., when there was limited deep convection DSL, and a lack of convection USL.

 4. Mechanisms underlying distribution of deep convection